 1. Personal loan

 A personal loan is a perfect way of showing that you are servicing a lifestyle that you cannot afford.
 That is outrightly wrong.
 Banks look for such people to give them loans for personal medical care, vacations, education, and households.
 Whether secured or unsecured, a personal loan is not the way to go as they can be very risky.
-You should instead work hard to grow your business and finance all your personal needs from your pocket, not through loans.
+You should instead work hard to grow your business and finance all your individual needs from your pocket, not through loans.

 2. Secured loan